 Clearly, good customer support leads to stronger loyalty among clients, while bad customer support can cause people to give up on a purchase, cease patronizing a business, and even drive them to a competitor.
 Ouch!

 Even if you might think you’re doing a good job, keep in mind that while 80 percent of companies believe they offer “superior” customer service, only 8 percent of customers think that those same companies deliver “superior” customer service, So, how can you improve your support to provide a great experience and bolster your bottom line?

-- Be available: While you may (and absolutely should!) have your phone number and email prominently displayed on your site, you should make sure that customers who prefer not to pick up the phone or wait for an email response have an easy way to get in touch.
-Online chat support can be very effective and cost-efficient solution as well as way more convenient for customers.
+- Be available: While you may (and absolutely should!) have your phone number and email prominently displayed on your site, you should make sure that clients who prefer not to pick up the phone or wait for an email response have an easy way to get in touch.
+Online chat support can be very effective and cost-efficient solution as well as way more convenient for clients.

 This also means being available on social media–if someone reaches out or mentions your brand or a support issue on any platform, respond.
 They’re not just posting for their own gratification.
 They are definitely expecting a response, and if they’re posting on social, it might be a good indicator that customer support didn’t solve their issues satisfactorily the first time around.

-Additionally, social media–including review sites like Yelp–is also perfect for gauging general sentiment and provide excellent opportunities to be proactive, reach out, and talk directly to customers and improve their experience.
+Additionally, social media–including review sites like Yelp–is also perfect for gauging general sentiment and provide excellent opportunities to be proactive, reach out, and talk directly to clients and improve their experience.